MartinBernstorff/Memium/readme.md

 If you want to continuously sync the directory, set the `--watch-seconds [UPDATE_SECONDS]` argument as well.

+Keeping the package update can be a bit of a chore, which can be automated with [WatchTower](https://github.com/containrrr/watchtower).

 ## Use as library
 If you would like to build build your own Python application on top of the abstractions added here, you can install the library from pypi: